Omnya-Ellethy/Omnya-Ellethy/README.md

 Facts
 ------------
-- I'm from Cairo - Egypt
+-👍 I'm from Cairo - Egypt
-- Graduated from Faculty of Engineering - Cairo university - Healthcare and Managment Engineering
+- 🏫 Graduated from Faculty of Engineering - Cairo university - Healthcare and Managment Engineering
-- love helpful applications
+- 💻love helpful applications
-- coach at logic club
+- 👩‍🏫coach at logic club

 GitHub stats
 ------------